Kaiser Permanente mental health workers set to strike in Santa Rosa

 “It is really about them pushing for higher wages,” she said, claiming Kaiser’s mental health workers’ total compensations are among the highest in the state.

-Kaiser said its medical centers and medical offices are scheduled to remain open during the strike, including hospitals, emergency and urgent care departments, as well as primary and specialty care departments, pharmacies, and laboratories.
+Kaiser said its medical centers and medical offices are scheduled to remain open during the strike.

 Press Democrat Staff Writer Alexandria Bordas contributed to this report.